 Which authority is responsible for overseeing the data protection law?
-Describe the powers of the authority.
+Describe the investigative powers of the authority.

-There is no cross-sectoral governmental body that administers the APPI, and different governmental ministries enforce the APPI in the respective sectors and industries that they supervise.
-Among those ministries, the Ministry of Internal Affairs and Communication and Ministry of Economy, Trade and Industry (METI) tend to take active roles in setting the direction as to the proper utilisation personal data.
+Currently, there is no cross-sectoral governmental body that administers the APPI, and different governmental ministries enforce the APPI in the respective sectors and industries that they supervise.
+Among those ministries, the Ministry of Internal Affairs and Communication and Ministry of Economy, Trade and Industry (METI) tend to take active roles in setting the direction as to the proper use of personal data.

-Governmental ministries have the following powers under the APPI:
+Government ministries have the following powers under the APPI:

-- to require reports from PII data users (as defined in question 9) for their businesses over which the respective ministries have jurisdiction; - · to give advice to PII data users; - upon breach of certain obligations of any PII data users or PII data owners (as defined in question 9), to 'recommend' cessation or other measures necessary to rectify the violation; and - if recommended measures are not implemented and the governmental ministry deems imminent danger to an individual's material rights, to 'order' such measures.
+- to require reports from PII data users (as defined in question 9) for their businesses over which the respective ministries have jurisdiction; - · to give advice necessary for the handling of PII to PII data users; - · upon violation of certain obligations of any PII data users or PII data

+- owners (as defined in question 9), to 'recommend' cessation or other measures necessary to rectify the violation; and - if recommended measures are not implemented and the governmental ministry deems imminent danger to an individual's material rights, to 'order' such measures.